aaronbloomfield/ccc/hws/tokens/index.md

 Pick some fun or funny image.
 You are welcome to pick one from Wikipedia or Reddit or similar.
 Or memes.
 But something appropriate.
 And keep in mind that, like with NFTs on the real Ethereum blockchain, anybody can download the image.
 Likewise, others will be able to determine who uploaded that image, since your userid will be at the start of the image file name.

-You will need to upload three such images.
+You will upload three such images to the URL given on the Canvas landing page.

 #### Part 2, task 2: Review the starter code